-- All entries within an Aggregate Order Book message must be applied sequentially. - Clients must adjust the price level of entries below deleted or inserted entries. - If a new book entry causes the bottom entry of a book to be shifted out of the book, i.e. below the 10th price level, - 1.
-If the shifted out entry is within 10 Price level, OMD-D will send an explicit deletion entry (Explicit delete). - 2.
-Clients must delete all entries below the 10th price level since there would not be any updates sent on those price levels. - 3.
-If the book shrinks again and these entries shifted back to the top 10 price levels, OMD-D will resend the entries at their new price levels with the latest updates. - If a match causes an order to be removed so that there are now less than 10 levels visible, then OMD-D will also automatically send the additional price level(s) to make up the 10 price levels. - If a clear aggregate order book message is received, clients should clear all entries in the order book.
+- All entries within an Aggregate Order Book message must be applied sequentially. - Clients must adjust the price level of entries below deleted or inserted entries. - If a new book entry causes the bottom entry of a book to be shifted out of the book, i.e. below the 10th price level, - Clients must delete all entries below the 10th price level since there would not be any updates sent on those price levels (Implicit delete).
+For DP, OMD-D may send an aggregated order book message to update the 11th price level if changed. - 2.
+If the book shrinks again and these entries shifted back to the top 10 price levels, OMD-D will resend the entries at their new price levels with the latest updates. - If a match causes an order to be removed so that there are now less than 10 levels visible, then OMD-D will also automatically send the additional price level(s) to make up the 10 price levels.
+Updates to the 11th price level for DP will also be sent if changed. - If a clear aggregate order book message is received, clients should clear all entries in the order book.